The Department of Comparative Literature and Folklore Studies offers a major in comparative literature and a certificate in folklore.

 Assistant Professors Fielder, Grunewald (also Legal Studies), Neyrat, Wells

 Academic Staff Beatriz Botero

-Academic Staff: Scott Mellor (Scandinavian Studies), Ruth Olson (Center for the Study of Upper Midwestern Cultures)
+Academic Staff: Scott Mellor (German, Nordic, and Slavic), Ruth Olson (Center for the Study of Upper Midwestern Cultures)

-Professors Brenner (Center for Jewish Studies), Bühnemann (Asian Languages and Cultures), Gross (German), Klug (Law)
+Professors Brenner (Center for Jewish Studies), Bühnemann (Asian Languages and Cultures), Gross (German, Nordic, and Slavic), Klug (Law)